-- 15.1 The use of technology has become a significant component of many safeguarding issues, for example, technology often provides the platform that facilitates child sexual exploitation, radicalisation and sexual predation. - 15.2 There are three categories of risk: - Content: being exposed to illegal, inappropriate or harmful material, for example, pornography, fake news, racist or radical and extremist views; - Contact: being exposed to harmful online interaction with other users, for example, commercial advertising as well as adults posing as children or young adults; and - Conduct: personal online behaviour that increases the likelihood of, or causes, harm, for example, making, sending and receiving explicit images, or online bullying. - 15.3 The governing body/proprietor has had due regard to the additional information and support set out in KCSiE 2020 and will ensure that the school has a whole school approach to online safety and has a clear policy on use of communications technology in school. - 15.4 There is a deputy DSL who has specific responsibility for matters relating to E-safety.
+- 15.1 The use of technology has become a significant component of many safeguarding issues, for example, technology often provides the platform that facilitates child sexual exploitation, radicalisation and sexual predation. - 15.2 There are three categories of risk:

+- Content: being exposed to illegal, inappropriate or harmful material, for example, pornography, fake news, racist or radical and extremist views; - Contact: being exposed to harmful online interaction with other users, for example, commercial advertising as well as adults posing as children or young adults; and - Conduct: personal online behaviour that increases the likelihood of, or causes, harm, for example, making, sending and receiving explicit images, or online bullying. - 15.3 The governing body has had due regard to the additional information and support set out in Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2023 and will ensure that the school has a whole school approach to online safety and has a clear policy on use of communications technology in school. - 15.4 There is a deputy DSL who has specific responsibility for matters relating to E-safety.